State and Local Climate and Energy Program

-In 2004, the Texas Commission on Environmental Quality evaluated the Texas Emissions Reduction Plan and calculated that it achieves an annual reduction of NOx emissions of 346 tons through energy efficiency and renewable energy.
-NOx reductions over the period 2007—2012 are projected to range from 824 tons per year in 2007 to 1,416 tons per year in 2012.
+In 2012, the Texas Commission on Environmental Quality evaluated (PDF) (21 pp, 671 KB) the Texas Emissions Reduction Plan and calculated that it achieved an annual reduction in NOx emissions of more than 4,600 tons through energy efficiency and renewable energy.
+The Plan is expected to reduce NOx emissions by nearly 7,400 tons per year in 2020.

 Quantifying Emission Reductions

 States can use a range of tools and approaches to quantify the emissions changes from clean energy policies, which can then be compared to the baseline emissions inventory to determine emission benefits.

 Basic approaches provide policymakers with approximate estimates of emission reductions from energy supply and demand changes they can use for preliminary short-term studies and program evaluation or design.
 They are often less expensive than more complicated models, but because of their simplicity they are unable to provide the levels of detail that some policymakers require.

 Sophisticated approaches are more complex and can offer a wider range of modeling options.
 These tools provide policy makers with richer insight into the range of emission results that are likely to occur from energy efficiency or renewable energy policies and are appropriate to use for regulatory decisions and long-term analyses.
 They are more costly to run, however, and can require significant technical expertise.

 Modeling Air Quality Changes